-At Acadia Montana, we provide life-changing treatment services to young people ages 5 to 18 who are struggling with behavioral, emotional, and psychiatric disorders.
+At Acadia Montana, we provide life-changing treatment programs to teens & adolescents ages 5 to 18 who are struggling with behavioral, emotional, and psychiatric disorders.
 Treatment at Acadia Montana is provided via three units:

 - Children’s Residential (co-ed teams)

 Though the children’s and preadolescent units are co-educational, all residences at our residential treatment center are gender-specific.
 Girls and boys stay in separate buildings, in semi-private rooms that are shared by two residents in the same age group.

 All of the behavioral health treatment programs at our treatment center are personalized, with each resident receiving an individual treatment plan that has been customized according to his or her specific strengths, needs, and treatment objectives.
 All treatment plans contain a full schedule of individual, group, family and specialized-track therapy sessions, school attendance, and recreational therapy.
 Care is provided by a multi-disciplinary team of licensed and credentialed professionals and professionally supervised paraprofessionals.